nibalizer/OBS-Opensource.com/post.md

 ## What is OBS-Studio

 At it's most basic, OBS-Studio is software for recording the desktop.
 It can be used to make instructional videos or other screencasts.
-This has been possible in Linux for years using arcane ffmpeg scripts but OBS wraps that in a slick GUI.
+This has been possible in Linux for years using arcane ffmpeg scripts, but OBS wraps that in a slick GUI.

 Going further, OBS allows the user to record each window of the desktop environment separately.
 The user can then combine these windows into scenes.
 A scene can be constructed out of sources: application windows, static images, webcam feeds, and more.
 Each source can be positioned and layered to give the scene a polished look and feel.